-The Russian Sage or Perovskia atriplicifolia is a perennial in the mint family that produces a cloud of small blue flowers on arching stems that grow 3 to 4 feet tall and wide.
+The Russian Sage or Perovskia atriplicifolia is a perennial in the mint family that produces a cloud of tiny blue flowers on arching stems that grow 3 to 4 feet tall and wide.
 Nicely complimenting the whorls of flowers are gray-green leaves.

-This plant is easily grown in average, dry to medium, well-drained soils in full sun.
+This plant is quickly grown in average, dry to medium, well-drained soils in full sun.
 Russian sage hates to have "wet feet," so avoid wet, poorly drained soils.
 Russian Sage plants are very drought resistant.
 When crushed, the flowers are wonderfully aromatic.

 1995 Plant of the Year by the Perennial Plant Association

 |Sunlight:||Full sun to part sun|

 |Selling Points:||Deer resistant, drought tolerant, heat tolerant|

 Before you buy a Russian Sage Perovskia Plant, make sure to read about the recommended care instructions to keep this plant healthy and thriving.